 - In a bowl combine the buttermilk and egg yolks.
 Add grated zest of an orange.

 - Cut the orange in half and squeeze the juice out.
-Add 2 tbsp of the orange juice to the mixture.
+Add 2 tablespoon of the orange juice to the mixture.
 Whisk well and add the melted butter.
 Set aside.

 - Sift the flour into a large bowl and add baking powder, sugar and salt.

 - Slowly add the buttermilk mixture into the flour mixture.
 Be careful not to overmix.

 - In a clean bowl whisk the egg whites until soft peaks form.
 Gently fold the egg whites into the batter using a kitchen spatula.